History of Romania: Roman Dacia (106–275 AD)

-Roman Dacia, also known as Dacia Felix, was organized as an imperial province on the borders of the empire.
-It is estimated that the population of Roman Dacia ranged from 650,000 to 1,200,000.
+Roman Dacia, also known as Dacia Felix, was organized as an imperial province.
+It is estimated that the population of Roman Dacia ranging from 650,000 to 1,200,000.
 The area was the focus of a massive Roman colonization.
-New mines were opened and ore extraction intensified, while agriculture, stock breeding, and commerce flourished in the province.
+New mines were opened and ore extraction intensified, while agriculture, stock breeding, and commerce flourished.
 Roman Dacia was of great importance to the military stationed throughout the Balkans and became an urban province, with about ten cities known and all of them originating from old military camps.
 Eight of these held the highest rank of colonia.
 Ulpia Traiana Sarmizegetusa was the financial, religious, and legislative center and where the imperial procurator (finance officer) had his seat, while Apulum was Roman Dacia's military center.
 The region was soon settled by the retired veterans who had served in the Dacian Wars, principally the Fifth (Macedonia), Ninth (Claudia), and Fourteenth (Gemina) legions.

 While it is certain that colonists in large numbers were imported from all over the empire to settle in Roman Dacia, this appears to be true for the newly created Roman towns only.
-The lack of epigraphic evidence for native Dacian names in the towns suggests an urban–rural split between Roman multi-ethnic urban centres and the native Dacian rural population.
+The lack of epigraphic evidence for native Dacian names in the towns suggests an urban–rural split between Roman multi-ethnic urban centers and the native Dacian rural population.
 On at least two occasions the Dacians rebelled against Roman authority: first in 117 AD, which caused the return of Trajan from the east, and in 158 AD when they were put down by Marcus Statius Priscus.

-Some scholars have used the lack of civitates peregrinae in Roman Dacia, where indigenous peoples were organised into native townships, as evidence for the Roman depopulation of Dacia.
+Some scholars have used the lack of civitates peregrinae in Roman Dacia, where indigenous peoples were organized into native townships, as evidence for the Roman depopulation of Dacia.
 Prior to its incorporation into the empire, Dacia was a kingdom ruled by one king, and did not possess a regional tribal structure that could easily be turned into the Roman civitas system as used successfully in other provinces of the empire.